AysCeren/spark_app/README.md

 ```
 + The first step of deserialization: stringDF created.
 Converting the raw binary data into a human-readable string format.
 + dataSchema represents the data that will come from kafka, it has the attributes of the Contact object (check the Kafka Producer example: )
-+ The second step of deserialization: the last line of code tells that stringDF value String, will be formatted from 'JSON' to schema proper dataFrame. !!
++ The second step of deserialization: the last line of code tells that stringDF value String, will be formatted from 'JSON' to schema proper dataFrame.**

 ## Various Spark Jobs?
 ###### The program aims to tranform the data, so there are many jobs to process data.